OilerNetwork/pitchlake-plugin-juno/README.md

 3. Run `make build` from the root of this repository.
 This should generate an `.so` file, which you will need to pass into Juno.
 4. Pass the `.so` file generated in step 2 above, into Juno.
 For example, `./build/juno --plugin-path ./path/to/myplugin.so`

+# Running with Docker

+Run `docker compose up --build` from the root of this repository.